-With her latest play receiving its world premiere in New York this month, we caught up with the award-winning writer Jaki McCarrick to hear about her creative process.
-Her play, Leopoldville, won the 2010 Papatango Prize for New Writing, and her most recent play, Belfast Girls, developed at the National Theatre Studio, London, was shortlisted for the 2012 Susan Smith Blackburn Prize and the 2014 BBC Tony Doyle Award.
-It recently premiered in Chicago to much critical acclaim.
-Belfast Girls has been touring in the US and Australia.
-In this interview, Jaki shares the inspiration behind Belfast Girls, offers an insight into her writing routine, and gives some advice for aspiring playwrights.
+Jaki McCarrick’s play Leopoldville won the 2010 Papatango Prize for New Writing, and her most recent play, Belfast Girls, was shortlisted for the 2012 Susan Smith Blackburn Prize and the 2014 BBC Tony Doyle Award.
+Here, Jaki shares the inspiration behind Belfast Girls, offers an insight into her writing routine and gives some advice for aspiring playwrights.

 Belfast Girls has been touring internationally.
 What inspired you to write the play?

 I wrote Belfast Girls for a number of reasons.
 Firstly, around 2011 I was specifically looking for an all-female story.
 I’d just won the Papatango Prize for the all-male Leopoldville, I began to think about writing a “sister” piece, similar in energy, but for women rather than men.